semenko/skype-polycom-config/README.md

 The shared directory information (000000000000-directory.xml) is [detailed here](http://community.polycom.com/t5/VoIP/FAQ-How-can-I-create-a-local-directory-or-what-is-the/td-p/8216).

+# What's the license file?

+The license is a *free* license from Polycom that enables Corporate Directory, Visual Conference Management, and USB Call Recording (it expires on 15th March 2022).

+This is well described & provided for free on the [Polycom Local Directory FAQ page](http://community.polycom.com/t5/VoIP/FAQ-How-can-I-create-a-local-directory-or-what-is-the/td-p/8216).

 # How to Deploy
 I auto-deploy this configuration using *both* DHCP and also the Skype for Business / PowerShell route.